deargle-classes/security-analytics-assignments/_labs/lab-python-app-development.md

 This all assumes, of course, that you keep your requirements.txt up to date with all of the packages that are actually needed, along with their precise versions!
 Fight dependency hell!

+## Flow for actually using virtual environments

+* Create one virtual environment for each of your python projects
+* When switching between projects, deactivate/activate the associated project environment.
+* Do _not_ commit environment files to your git repository.
+* Only `pip install` with an environment active.
+* Keep your pip dependencies up-to-date, with version numbers, in a file called `requirements.txt` in the root of your project directory.
+  Commit this file to your git repository.
+* Add a "quickstart" line to your project's README.md for how to get the code (`git clone <repo url>`), how install all dependencies (generic "into a virtual environment, run `pip install -r requirements.txt`"), and how to "use" your project (will vary!).
+* If your environment gets borked, blast it away and make a new one.

 ## Deliverable

 This whole lab is preparation for future labs.
 So, do the following: